C4Q/AC3.2-MorningBreath/README.md

 ### Unforeseen consequences + Mismanaged Expectations = Powder Keg
 I’ve had the luxury of ~~being forced into~~ working in collaborative efforts before, so I thought I’ve seen it all.
-Sometimes, it takes a keen managerial and technical eye to distill problems into lessons.
-Here are pitfalls I’ve encountered and ways I’ve dealt with them.
+Sometimes, it takes a keen managerial and technical eye to distill problems into teachable moments, so here are pitfalls I’ve encountered and ways I’ve dealt with them.

 1. When something goes wrong despite it working all other times before: